mcreutz/playground/software_dev/regex.md

 ## Escaping
 Syntax | Description | Example
 --- | --- | ---
-\ | Escape character, used to match any of the above characters literally
+\ | Escape character, used to escape control characters | /\./ matches a period, not any character

 ## Combination of Expressions
 Syntax | Description | Example